Skip to content

 to a fake invoice.

-A fraudster impersonated a vendor and redirected a wire payment. suss. would have flagged it at 94% risk before anyone clicked send.
+A fraudster impersonated a vendor and redirected a wire payment.
+The suss.
+API scores this exact attack at 94% risk, before anyone clicks send.

 If it happened at SDSU, it can happen at any of the 23 CSU campuses.
-Here's how a free 30-day pilot would have stopped it.
+Here is what our engine saw when we reran it.

 Vendor impersonation email

-A fraudster posed as a legitimate business vendor and sent SDSU an invoice with updated bank account details.
+A fraudster posed as a legitimate vendor and sent SDSU an invoice with updated bank account details.
+Display name matched the real vendor.
+The body looked routine.

 $5.9 million wire transfer

-University staff processed the payment to the fraudulent bank account.
-The scam wasn't detected until after the funds were sent.
+AP staff processed the payment to the fraudulent account.
+No second pair of eyes caught the change.
+The scam was not detected until after the funds were sent.

 FBI recovered 90%+ of funds

-The FBI assisted with recovery, but the reputational damage and operational disruption were significant.
-No student data was breached.
+The FBI assisted with recovery.
+Reputational damage and operational disruption were real.
+No student data was breached, but the trust loss with vendors and the press coverage were not recoverable.

 94%